qpwoeirut/2048-solver/roadmap.md

 These are only the solvers that provided the success rates up-front or seemed good enough that I wanted to write them down.
 There are many more repos out there which didn't list success rates.
 * [macroxue's solver](https://github.com/macroxue/2048-ai) uses some strategy that I don't understand and reaches 32768 with a 74.0% success rate and 65536 with a 3.0% rate.
 It seems to use a large lookup table for difficult positions, combined with expectimax
-* [aszczepanski's solver](https://github.com/aszczepanski/2048) uses a n-tuple network with expectimax and reaches 32768 with a 69% success rate when making one move per second
+* [aszczepanski's solver](https://github.com/aszczepanski/2048) uses an n-tuple network with expectimax and reaches 32768 with a 69% success rate when making one move per second
 * [nneonneo's solver](https://github.com/nneonneo/2048-ai) uses expectimax and reaches 16384 with a 94% success rate
 * [MaartenBaert's solver](https://github.com/MaartenBaert/2048-ai-emscripten) uses expectimax and seems to be very good, although I didn't poke around enough to find tile success stats.
 Its README claims that it's slightly better than the above solver
 * [kcwu's solver](https://github.com/kcwu/2048-c) uses expectimax with a helper minimax search to avoid dying and reaches the 8192 tile with a 96% success rate